Charle12/SampleJokeDemo/README.md

 * Add the jokes in every minutes in the list.
 * Max 10 jokes in the list.
 * The new jokes replace old ones.
+* In every 10 secods API fetch new joke, we can configure this.

 # Installation